The Childhood Cancer Blog

 I always remember, try to laugh like that every single day.

 Tony Salerno is the father to Tony and Samantha and the husband to Karen.
-The Salerno family have been Hero Family Ambassadors for ALSF for 15 years; hosting lemonade stands, holding fundraisers and sharing their childhood cancer story to raise awareness and funds for research.
-Tony is an Eagle Scout who graduated from high school in June; Samantha will be a junior in high school in September.
+The Salerno family have been Hero Family Ambassadors for ALSF for over 15 years; hosting lemonade stands, holding fundraisers and sharing their childhood cancer story to raise awareness and funds for research.